- Scientific name: Phycis blennoides

 - Description: Elongated body covered in large silvery scales.
 Can have red/brown tinge around the head and flanks.
 First dorsal fin is very high with the first ray extended into a long, trailing point.
 Second dorsal fin and anal fins are long, at around half the length of the body, and may have black or dark edges.
 Pelvic fins are also extremely elongated, trailing half the length of the body.
 Barbule is present on chin.

 The greater forkbeard is an unusual fish which is seldom encountered by anglers and little known by the general public.
-There is, however, a limited market for this species as a food fish and there is a British shore caught and boat caught record.
-As a member of the cod family the greater forkbeard is edible and has limited value as a commercial fish.
+Despite its relative obscurity there is a limited market for this species as a food fish throughout Europe.
+There is also a British shore and boat caught record, as well as an IGFA world record for this species.

 Distribution and Habitat